 I have been down.
-Which means I read more and write less, it was in this light I started a book club which will have her first grand opening on the 8th of April 2018, I don’t think much about it as I had when I first shared it on the internet.
+Which means I read more and write less, it was in this light I started a book club which will have its first grand opening on the 8th of April 2018, I don’t think much about it as I had when I first shared it on the internet.

-That same week, I met a girl, I think I like her, I can’t say much about her love for me, I cant say much about my love for a thing, sometimes I doubt if people like me that much, if they love me that much, if they are going to stick to promises, hold me, tell me the truth, and caution me.
+That same week, I met a girl, I think I like her, but I can’t say much about her love for me, I can’t say much about my love for a thing, and sometimes I doubt if people like me that much, if they love me that much, if they are going to stick to promises, hold me, tell me the truth, and caution me.
 Most of the time, they just lie to me.

 I met my mom on my way out, “I don’t like your dress she said in my dialect”, I jumped into a Keke in front of the house, I blew her a kiss and zoomed off.

-Tombra went through my pictures, why do you have penis all over your gallery?
+Tombra went through my pictures, why do you have penises all over your gallery?
 Heaven knows I wipe out nudes, I must have forgotten this one!
-It was a lover from Lagos, he sends me photos of his hardness, lately he worships me with words, I like words, I send him my curves and wetness and all, he worships me the more, he is an artist, a writer of complex stories, a food addict and overall lazy person.
+It was a lover from Lagos, he sends me photos of his hardness, lately, he worships me with words, I like words, I send him my curves and wetness and all, he worships me the more, he is an artist, a writer of complex stories, a food addict and overall lazy person.

-I got down from the bike I boarded, a woman stopped me, my daughter, you have been called by God; I moved on, stop!
-You will marry this year, God will give you a husband that will wipe the tears of your family and blah blah blah… I don’t believe in prophet or palm readers or fortune tellers; I believe in what I tell myself, marriage this year wasn’t part of it.
+I got down from the bike I boarded, and a woman stopped me, my daughter, you have been called by God; I moved on, stop!
+You will marry this year, God will give you a husband that will wipe the tears of your family and blah blah blah… I don’t believe in prophets or palm readers or fortune tellers; I believe in what I tell myself, marriage this year wasn’t part of it.